kopp/minipython/docs/tutorials/hello.rst

     from microbit import *

-...tells MicroPython to get all the stuff it needs to work with the BBC micro:bit.
+...tells MiniPython to get all the stuff it needs to work with the BBC micro:bit.
 All this stuff is in a module called ``microbit`` (a module is a library of pre-existing code).
-When you ``import`` something you're telling MicroPython that you want to use it, and ``*`` is Python's way to say *everything*.
+When you ``import`` something you're telling MiniPython that you want to use it, and ``*`` is Python's way to say *everything*.
 So, ``from microbit import *`` means, in English, "I want to be able to use everything from the microbit code library".